userback/widget-js/widget-vue/README.md

 # @userback/vue
-The official NPM module for embedding the [Userback.io](https://userback.io) widget into your Vue2 or Vue3 application.
+The official NPM module for embedding the [Userback.io](https://userback.io) widget into your Vue3 application.
+If you are using Vue2 we also have [@userback/vue2](https://github.com/userback/widget-js/tree/develop/widget-vue2)

 ## Installation
 `npm i @userback/vue` or `yarn add @userback/vue`

 ## Quickstart

-To setup the plugin simply use `App.use` to install Userback into the global scope under `$userback`
+To setup the plugin simply use `App().use` to install Userback into the global scope under `$userback`
 ``` javascript
 import UserbackPlugin from '@userback/vue'